sahal-mulki/cpu-temp-notifications/README.md

 - The script will not work unless you run it as administrator.

-- To stop it from running, close all instances of python and go to Task Manager and if there is a insance of Python shown in the Task Manager, close that too.
+- To stop it from running, close all instances of Python and go to Task Manager and if there is a instance of Python shown in the Task Manager, close that too.